-makeup artist to Rudolph Valentino and the makeup supervisor on the classic film “Gone with the Wind”.
-His father and five famous uncles Department headed most every major studio in Hollywood.
-Michael learned his craft under the tutelage of his family and mentor John “Argo” Chambers.
-During his 50+ years in the Motion Picture Industry he has been associated with such Stars as Sylvester Stallone, Farrah Faucet, Robert De Niro, Elizabeth Taylor, Liza, Betty Davis and even “Land of the Lost” and “The Munsters”.
-Eighteen years of Michaels career was spent with Gene Roddenberry, and his vision, creating all the creatures and aliens that inhabited the Star Trek Universe.
-Michael has been recognized with over 100 national and International Awards which include an Academy Award for the movie “Mask”and three additional Academy Nominations for “2010” “Clan of the Cave Bear”’ and “Star Trek First Contact”.
-Over his career he has been honored with 9 Emmys and 42 Emmy Nominations.
-In 2008 Michael and his family were recognized for their contributing makeup artistry with a STAR on the Hollywood Walk of Fame at the cross roads of Hollywood & Vine.
-Presently he is appearing as “The Mentor” with his hostess daughter McKenzie Westmore on the hit SYFY Television makeup challenge – “FACE OFF”.
-Just published autobiography, “ MAKEUP MAN” are Michaels memoirs which chronical his years of amazing creations from Rocky to Star Trek.
-When not at the studio his other moments are filled with writing, lecturing, mentoring, teaching the Art of Makeup and family which includes his wife Marion, son Michael Jr. daughters Michele, McKenzie and grandson Maddox.
+makeup artist to Rudolph Valentino and his five famous uncles department headed most every major studio in Hollywood.
+During his 50+ years in the Motion Picture Industry he has worked with such stars as Sylvester Stallone, Farrah Faucet, Robert De Niro, Elizabeth Taylor, Liza, Betty Davis and even “Land of the Lost” and “The Munsters”.
+Eighteen years of Michaels career was spent with Gene Roddenberry creating all the creatures and aliens that inhabited the Star Trek Universe.
+Michael has been recognized with over 100 national and International Awards which include an Academy Award for the movie “Mask”and three additional Academy Nominations for ì2010î, “Clan of the Cave Bear” and “Star Trek First Contact”.
+Over his career he ís garnered 9 Emmys and 42 Emmy Nominations.
+In 2008 Michael and his family were recognized for their contributing makeup artistry with a STAR on the Hollywood Walk of Fame.
+Presently he is appearing as “The Mentor” with his hostess daughter McKenzie Westmore on the hit SYFY Television makeup challenge – “Face Off”.
 The Burbank International Film Festival is proud to honor the Westmore family for over 100 years of excellence in the television and motion picture industry and to present this special award to honor Michael Westmore for all his individual achievements.

 At the age of 13, Kirkland began making super 8 films and working for his father creating “making of” films for major production companies and sparked Kirkland’s desire to seek a career in the entertainment industry.
 Kirkland developed an interest in drawing at an early age.
 At the age of 17, he began studying in the Experimental Animation Program at the California Institute of the Arts, earning a BFA degree.
 In 1976, he won the Student Academy Award for the graphically animated film made to the song “Fame” by David Bowie.
 After graduating, he applied to Disney, but he was not accepted and instead began working for Hanna-Barbara.
 He began working on The Simpsons in season two and has since directed over 78 episodes and in season 18, he became the show’s supervising director.
 Kirkland has won three Primetime Emmy Awards, two Environmental Media Awards and a Pioneer in Television Animation Award from the Burbank International Film Festival for his work on The Simpsons.
 As an independent filmmaker, Kirkland has written, directed and produced award-winning short films which have been shown at film festivals around the world and screened at the Museum of Modern Art in New York.
 Kirkland is also an accomplished still photographer whose images have been published in US and People magazines.
 In 2014, we presented Mark with the “President’s Innovation Award” for his short film “The Moving Picture Co.
 1914”.
 We are pleased to have Mark presenting this years Animation Award.